katamsharukkumar/katamsharukkumar.github.io/README.md

  * sharuk katam* is a ✨ _special _✨ repository because its 'README.MD (this file) appears on your Github profile

- here are some ideas to get you started:
+ ✔Here are some ideas to get you started:

-🏍 i'm currently  studing..
+🏍 I'm currently  studing..
-✨ i'm currently learning..
+✨ I'm currently learning..

-i'm a deadly rider
+I'm a deadly rider